thephpleague/csv/query-filtering.md

 function(array $row, array $row): int
 ~~~

-The sort function takes exactly two parameters which will be filled by pairs of rows.
+The sort function takes exactly two parameters, which will be filled by pairs of rows.

 ## Interval methods